8 Aug 2022

 What is an offer?

-Who is an offeror and offeree?
+Who are the offeror and offeree?

 What is a revocation of an offer?